isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 server can use either of the two subnets, because the subnet 192.0.2.0/26 is also allowed for this client.
-The client classification used in this case should be perceived as a way to restrict access to certain subnets, rather than a way to express subnet preference.
+The client classification used in this case should be perceived as a way to restrict access to certain subnets, rather than as a way to express subnet preference.
 For example, if the client does not belong to the "b-devices" class, it may only use the subnet 192.0.2.0/26 and will never use the subnet 10.0.0.0/24.